School uniforms in Malaysia: Accessories

 The Prefects uniform is on the school's own instructions.
-For Sekolah Berasrama Penuh (SBP) andSekolah Menengah Teknik and Kolej Vokasional, it may be slightly different from the dress code above.
+For Sekolah Berasrama Penuh (SBP) and Sekolah Menengah Teknik and Kolej Vokasional, it may be slightly different from the dress code above.
 MARA Junior Science College (MRSM) has its own dress code.

 In addition to these, schools usually have their own school badges which must be sewn or ironed on to the uniform - generally at the left chest.
 Some schools also require students to sew their name tags in addition to the school badge.
 For upper forms, students generally have to wear a school-specific tie, except those who are wearing the baju kurung.

 Public schools also have their own authority to set special school uniforms for prefects, class monitors, librarians and as such, there are many varieties of them depending on schools.
 Neckties are hence often worn by prefects, class monitors, librarians, and other students of rank.
 However, some schools have neckties as standard issue, but even so, the neckties are generally reserved for school or public events, and are not part of the everyday school uniform.

+Effective 21 April 2025, uniforms for all public schools must have the national flag sewn on the right chest as a badge.
+The flag must measure 5cm in length and 2.5cm wide, and it should not be altered in any way.
+Additionally, the badge must be replaced if faded or worn-out.
+This also applies to other attires such as that for sports, extra-curricular activities, and vocational college corporate shirts.
+According to the Ministry of Education, this policy is intended to promote patriotism, unity, discipline and responsibility.
+These flag badges will be provided free of charge.